 Blue Light Therapy for Acne

-- By killing the bacteria in and around the sebaceous glands, which generate oil
+- By destroying bacteria around the sebaceous glands that generate oil

-The light actually destroys the DNA in Propionibacterium acnes, the bacterium that causes acne and its accompanying inflammation.
-By stopping bacteria at its source, the blue light can reduce acne and prevent future acne from forming.
-Preventing acne leads to less scarring in the future.
-Reducing oil and stabilizing oil glands keep the skin looking healthier overall.
+The light destroys the DNA in Propionibacterium acnes, the bacterium that causes acne and its accompanying inflammation.
+By targeting bacteria at its source, the blue light can diminish acne and prevent future acne from occurring.
+Preventing acne leads to less scarring while reducing oil and stabilizing oil glands enhances the skin and keeps it looking healthier overall.

 Some people visit a dermatologist or clinic for blue light therapy, but most portable home devices use the same medical-grade LEDs, making it easy to administer anywhere.
-That said, make sure you’re using a high-grade device with FDA clearance, rather than a knockoff.
+That said, ensure you’re using a high-grade device with FDA clearance, rather than a knockoff.

 As another bonus of home treatment, you can choose an LED device that combines red and blue lights, allowing you to target acne and signs of aging, like wrinkles, at the same time!